-In the past two episodes, we have clarified the definitions, and we have learned one of the common ways to model emotions.
-In this episode, we want to explain what Machine Learning and Artificial Intelligence are.
-Also, we show how we use these technologies to create an AI agent.
+In the past two episodes, we clarified the definition, and we learned one of the common ways to model emotions.
+In this episode, we want to see what are machine learning and artificial intelligence and how can we use them to create an AI agent.

 We generally break our data into 3 groups:

 - training data

 - development data

 First, we use the training dataset to train the models.
 The model is a neural network that has the role of the brain of our AI agent.
 It’s the stage that we teach our baby computer.
 We try different methods like GANs (Generative Adversarial Networks) or CNN (Convolutional Neural Networks) and a variety of algorithms until we find a satisfactory result.
 Then, we use the second data set which is usually the biggest to develop on it.
 It’s the teenage time that the AI gets to try everything for himself.
 It’s some form of a playground of life for our AI.
 The AI tries thousands of different variables until it reaches a stage that things don’t change that much anymore.

 Now that our teenage AI has grown enough, it’s up to us as parents to test him before he can go out into his adult life, and be a useful tool for humans.

 That’s why we create the “test set”.
 It’s a set of data that our AI has never seen before.
 Neither in training nor the development phase.
 How good he performs on this test, defines how accurate and intelligent our AI has become.
 Usually, we define this threshold by Human-Level Performance.
 It means we expect our AI to be as closely accurate to human-level perception as possible.
 For some tasks like Automatic Speech Recognition that we have the ground truth pretty clear (What the person says), we can strive to reach 100%, but it gets tricky for some other tasks like Emotion Recognition that humans don’t agree with each other.